tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 key_config
 : A `HpkeKeyConfig` structure carrying the configuration information associated with the HPKE public key.
 Note that this structure contains the `config_id` field, which applies to the entire ECHConfigContents.
-Sites MUST NOT publish two different `ECHConfigContents` values with the same `HpkeKeyConfig` value.
-The RECOMMENDED technique for choosing `config_id` is to choose a random byte.
-This process is repeated if this config_id matches that of any valid ECHConfig, which could include any ECHConfig that has been recently removed from active use.

 maximum_name_length
 : The longest name of a backend server, if known.
 If not known, this value can